 What if you understood the science behind what motivates people?
 If you understood the science and knew how to apply it to a particular person or group of people in a particular situation, you would be able to get people to do stuff.
 You wouldn’t have to guess at what strategy to use—you’d know.

-There are 7 basic drivers of human motivation.
-In my new book How To Get People To Do Stuff I describe the 7 basic drivers.
+There are seven basic drivers of human motivation.
+In my book How To Get People To Do Stuff, I describe the seven basic drivers.
 Here’s a summary: